-Trump wants U.S. economy open by Easter despite coronavirus spread
+Amid worsening pandemic, Trump pushes to re-open U.S. for business by Easter

 But the president, a Republican who is seeking re-election in November, has begun to chafe at the economic repercussions.

-During a live town hall broadcast on Fox News Channel, he said he would like to have businesses opening their doors again by Easter, which will be celebrated on April 12.
+During a live town hall broadcast on Fox News Channel and later at a briefing with reporters at the White House, he said he would like to have businesses opening their doors again by Easter, which will be celebrated on April 12.

-“I would love to have the country opened up and just raring to go by Easter,” he said.
+“I would love to have the country opened up and just raring to go by Easter,” he said on Fox.

 The president said the country did not take drastic measures to fight car crashes and flu deaths similar to those it is taking for the coronavirus.
 He said Americans could continue practicing social-distancing measures, which health experts say are crucial to prevent infection, while also going back to work.